jupyter/enhancement-proposals/62-cell-id/cell-id.md

 #### Preference

-Use Option B. Option C is also viable but adds a corpus requirement to the id generation step.
+Use Option D for most human readable, but adds a corpus requirement to the id generation step.
+If corpus is not desired, use Options B or C.

 ## Questions